lichtschlag/iCloudPlayground/readme.markdown

 * 	Display download status in file list.
 * 	With a CoreData backed document, iCloud can supposedly do more sophisticated merging.
-* 	One could display a merge UI to the user to pick one of the two possible files.